Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Shear coordinates

 \subsection{Reconstruction}

 We are going to give an inverse map $\xi_\tri:\bQ^{I_\uf(\tri)} \to \cL^x(\Sigma,\bQ)$ of the shear coordinate system associated with an ideal triangulation $\tri$.

-Given $(\sfx_i)_i \in \bQ^{I_\uf(\tri)}$, choose a positive integer $u \in \bZ_{>0}$ such that $\sfx'_i:=u\sfx_i$ are integral for all $i \in I_\uf(\tri)$.
+Given $(\widetilde{\sfx}_i)_i \in \bQ^{I_\uf(\tri)}$, choose a positive integer $u \in \bZ_{>0}$ such that $\sfx_i:=u\widetilde{\sfx}_i$ are integral for all $i \in I_\uf(\tri)$.
 We will use a notation similar to \cref{conv:shear_coordinates} for these tuples.
-On each triangle $T \in t(\tri)$, first draw a honeycomb web of height $|\sfx'_T|$ of sink type (resp. source type) if $\sfx'_T \geq 0$ (resp. $\sfx'_T < 0$).
-Moreover, on each corner of $T$, draw an infinite collection of disjoint corner arcs with alternating orientations so that they are disjoint from the honeycomb web (placed on the center of $T$), and the farthest one from the marked point is clockwisely oriented.
-See \cref{fig:gluing block}.
+On each triangle $T \in t(\tri)$, first draw a honeycomb web of height $|\sfx_T|$ of sink type (resp. source type) if $\sfx_T \geq 0$ (resp. $\sfx_T < 0$).
+Moreover, on each corner of $T$, draw an semi-infinite collection of disjoint corner arcs with alternating orientations such that \begin{itemize} \item they are disjoint from the honeycomb web (placed on the center of $T$), \item they accumulate only at the marked points of the triangle, and \item the farthest one from the marked point is oriented clockwise. \end{itemize} See \cref{fig:gluing block}.
 Then we get an unbounded reduced essential web $W_T$ on each triangle $T$.
-We are going to glue these local blocks together to form an integral unbounded $\fsl_3$-lamination $\xi_\tri((\sfx'_i)_i) \in \cL^x(\Sigma,\bZ)$.
+We are going to glue these local blocks together to form an integral unbounded $\fsl_3$-lamination $\xi_\tri((\sfx_i)_i) \in \cL^x(\Sigma,\bZ)$.

 Now let us concentrate on a quadrilateral $Q_E$ in the ideal triangulation $\tri$ which contains two triangles $T_L$ and $T_R$ that share an interior edge $E$.
 We fix an orientation of $E$ so that $T_L$ lies on the left, hence have two edge coordinates $\sfx_{\bott}$ and $\sfx_{\topp}$ as well as two face coordinates $\sfx_{T_L}$ and $\sfx_{T_R}$: